TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 getProjectPath()
 ----------------

-The method provides the path to the `top most directory <directory-project>` containing the project's :file:`composer.json`.
+The method provides the path to the :ref:`top most directory <directory-project>` containing the project's :file:`composer.json` file.

 For legacy installations, this is equal to :ref:`Environment-public-path`.